 Open Space Technology (OST) – An Approach That Works

-We will be using Open Space Technology (OST) as a tool to facilitate at least three “Peace Talks of the People” along the Mississippi River and Tenn-Tom Waterway in 2013.
+We will be using Open Space Technology (OST) as a tool to facilitate a”Peace Talks of the People” along the Mississippi River in 2013.

-The first Peace Talk will be held in Alton, IL (near St. Louis) on September 7, 2013.
-Use the “Buy Now” button to the right to pre-register.
+The first Peace Talk was held in Alton, IL (near St. Louis) on September 7, 2013.

 If you’d like to receive more information on attending a Peace Talk in your area, contact us via email.

 Reminiscent of the natural, open-minded discussions of King Arthur’s Round Table, Native American tribal leaders, and the framers of the U.S. Constitution – OST is the way people used to discuss issues.
 It’s a “simple way to run productive meetings, for five to 2000+ people, and a powerful way to lead any kind of organization, in everyday practice and extraordinary change” (Owens).

 OST focuses on a particular objective or goal, and then has participants discuss all of the issues surrounding that topic, as well as solutions and action plans.

 The participants manage the process, as they gather in small groups, and then back to the larger group.